 Any subcontractors and outside associates or consultants required by the contractor in connection with the services covered by the contract will be limited to individuals or firms that were specifically identified and agreed to during negotiations.
 The contractor shall obtain the contracting officer's written consent before making any substitution for these subcontractors, associates, or consultants.

 Clause 5-70, Termination (Fixed-Price Architect-Engineer)

-As prescribed in § 530.70.60(h), insert this clause is Section I.
+Include the following clause as prescribed in § 530.70.60(h).

 Termination (Fixed-Price Architect-Engineer) (JAN 2003)